Common Names

 Tell your healthcare providers about any dietary supplements you’re taking, such as herbs, vitamins, minerals, and natural or home remedies.
 This will help them manage your care and keep you safe.

 Evidence on whether garlic can help lower cholesterol levels or blood pressure are mixed.
-It is associated with a decreased risk for some cancers, but there is no evidence that it can treat cancer.

 Derived from the bulb or clove of the plant, garlic is used as a spice worldwide.
 It is also used traditionally for a variety of conditions such as maintaining circulatory function, to treat infections, and to boost the immune system.
-Raw garlic contains compounds called alliin and allicin.
-In lab studies, these compounds and their breakdown products killed bacteria, reduced platelets and lipids in the blood, and slowed clotting.

 Patients taking warfarin or other blood thinners should ask their doctor before taking garlic supplements.

-To treat cardiovascular disease
+- To treat cardiovascular disease

-Clinical trials studying the effect of garlic on blood pressure and cholesterol levels have shown mixed results, but other analyses suggest it may help reduce some risk factors for cardiovascular disease.
-Patients should ask their doctor before taking garlic supplements. -
+Studies have shown mixed results, but garlic may help reduce some risk factors for cardiovascular disease.
+Patients should ask their doctor before taking garlic supplements. - To prevent and treat cancer

 - Headache